Last Updated on January 25, 2021 by Angie

 Overall, if you go into Larder expecting a Cure-like experience, you'll probably be disappointed.
 But if you go in expecting some high-quality barbecue sandwiches with creative toppings and great side dishes, you'll be spot on.

-Larder is located at East End Brewery at 147 Julius Street in Larimer.
+Larder was located at East End Brewery at 147 Julius Street in Larimer and closed in 2020.
+The brewery is still open.